prajwal-devaraj/Don-t_touch_your_face/README.md

-# Don't Touch Your Face – Deep Learning Detection System
+# Don't Touch Your Face

 This project is designed to detect whether a person is touching their face using deep learning and computer vision.
 The goal is to encourage better hygiene by identifying and alerting users when face-touching behavior is detected.
 This is especially useful in public health scenarios such as during the COVID-19 pandemic.